+Can facilitate deep CO2 emission reductions (+90%) from an emission point source.
+However, this is yet to be demonstrated on a continuous basis at scale, since existing commercial reference plants have experienced operational issues and underperformance (see Examples of planned and operating large-scale plants).

-- Can facilitate deep CO2 emission reductions (+90%) from an emission point source - Proven technology used in the industry for many decades - Technology offered commercially by multiple vendors in a large capacity range - Flexible with respect to flue gas source (biomass, waste, coal, oil, NG, etc.) and composition (CO2 content typically 3 to 30 %) - Very suitable for retrofit because of low impact on upstream combustion process and few tie-ins.
-An amine CC plant can be erected while the host plant remains in operation.
-In principle, only a few short stops are required to establish tie-ins.
-This will however be site specific. - Possibility to heat integrate with steam cycle and district heating network (reduce OPEX and production loss).
-Both concerning heating and cooling requirement of the CC process. - Possible to implement for partial capture (slip stream) from a CHP/emission source to meet demand for CO2. - Bypass mode is possible (i.e. low risk for primary plant).
-Flexible with respect to load changes.
+- Technology is offered commercially by multiple vendors in a large capacity range.
+Several vendors have operational experience from demonstration or full-scale plants (see Examples of planned and operating large-scale plants). - Flexible with respect to flue gas source (biomass, waste, coal, oil, NG, etc.) and composition (CO2 content typically 2 to 30 %), as long as the flue gas has been properly cleaned upstream. - Possibility to heat integrate with steam cycle and district heating network (reduce OPEX and production loss).
+Both concerning heating and cooling requirement of the CC process. - Bypass mode is possible (i.e. low risk for primary plant). - Expected flexible with respect to load changes, however, this is yet to be demonstrated at scale